 |---|---|---|

-Tennessee has the cheapest median in the top tier — over 10,000 of its listings are priced under $5,000.
-And one instructive outlier: the Chicago-area land bank's median asking price is near $50,000, because it sells substantially rehabbed or market-adjacent stock.
+Ohio supplies the volume — 13,624 of its listings ask under $5,000 — while New York posts the cheapest median in the top tier at $1,500.
+Illinois is the instructive outlier: a $49,000 median, because the Chicago-area land banks sell substantially rehabbed or market-adjacent stock.
 "Land bank" describes the seller, not the price point — always read the local program.

 Every state has its own hub page with live counts: browse land bank properties by state.